dougnoel/sentinel.example/README.md

 cd %HOMEPATH%\Projects\sentinel.example
 mvn test
 ```
-If chrome pops up and the tests run successfully, you are ready to move to Section 1.2.
+If Google Chrome pops up and the tests run successfully, you are ready to move to Section 1.2.

-If you have issues with installation,
+If you have issues with installation, refer to the individual tool manufacturers. (?)

 ### 1.1.3 Linux Installation (5 - 20 minutes)
 There is no installation script for Linux as different flavors have different package managers.
 (You are encouraged to contribute a shell script for installing tools on you os.)
 After installing the appropriate tools, cd to the directory you want the project in and clone the repo.